sku899/QA_Project1/readme.md

 # 1.Introduction of this project

->  This project is to develop a vacation vaccine app which customers can book appointments to gain the vaccines required before they travel.
-This app attempts to let customers do the following,
+>  This project is to develop a vacation vaccine App which users can book appointments to get the vaccines required before they travel.
+This App let users do the following:

-1. To **view** the vaccine required the country where the customers travel to,
+1. To **view** the vaccine required by the country where the users travel to,
 2. To **C**reate(book) a new appointment
 3. To **U**pdate(change) an existing appointment
 4. To **R**etrieve and view the appointment history,